PRIMATES &

 Now, I hardly bleed anymore.

-I can put all the strength I want and groom for long periods at the same place, but my skin just seems to appreciate.
+I can put all the strength I want and groom for long periods at the same place.

 As you see, it may be impossible to cure your skin without having it bleed slightly and periodically.